Luo people: Traditional system of government

+The second Lu

-In recent years, the Luo Ker seat has been claimed by different factions of Luo council of elders that started with the appointment of Willis Opiyo Otondi by Raila Odinga in 2010 to replace Ker Riaga Ogalo.
-Traditionally, the Ker was elected by a Council of Elders and was not appointed as it happened with Opondo Otondi, and a Luo Ker could only leave office under two conditions, resignation or death.
-Ker Riaga Ogalo argued that he had not resigned nor died to warrant the appointment of another Ker while Opiyo Otondi argued that he was the duly elected Ker of the Luo people.
+In recent years, the Luo ker seat has been claimed by different factions of Luo council of elders that started with the appointment of Willis Opiyo Otondi by Raila Odinga in 2010 to replace Ker Riaga Ogalo.
+Traditionally, the ker was elected by a Council of Elders and was not appointed as it happened with Opondo Otondi, and a Luo ker could only leave office under two conditions, resignation or death.
+Ker Riaga Ogalo argued that he had not resigned nor died to warrant the appointment of another ker, while Opiyo Otondi argued that he was the duly elected ker of the Luo people.
 Ker Riaga Ogalo represented Raila in numerous political forums and helped build Raila Odinga's political career contrary to the requirements of the council during the days they were in good talking terms.

-Ker Riaga Ogalo is credited for having progressive ideas of all modern Luo Kers by championing for circumcision of the Luo men to help in the fight against HIV/AIDS.
+Ker Riaga Ogalo is credited for having progressive ideas of all modern Luo kers by championing for circumcision of the Luo men to help in the fight against HIV/AIDS.
 Circumcision was alien to the Luo tradition but his leadership made many hearts to accept the new changes.
 Ker Riaga Ogalo also served as the Vice-Chairman of the National Council of Elders.
-During the last years of his reign, he argued that Raila was deterring the Luo People to grow democratically and economically with his style of polictics.
+During the last years of his reign, he argued that Raila was deterring the Luo people to grow democratically and economically with his style of politics.
 Ker Riaga Ogalo died in 2015 after a kidney infection at the Kenyatta National Hospital.
-The Council's wrangles continued after his demise with today Willis Opiyo Otondi still claiming to be the legitimate ker rivalled by Ker Nyandiko Ong'adi who was elected by the Luo Council of Elders in 2015 to replace ker Riaga Ogalo.
+The Council's wrangles continued after his demise with Willis Opiyo Otondi still claiming to be the legitimate ker rivalled by Ker Nyandiko Ong'adi who was elected by the Luo Council of Elders in 2015 to replace ker Riaga Ogalo.

-The attempt to centralize the Luo people under one authority have not been easy given their history with a decentralized government structure.
+The current ker is Jaduong Odungi Randa, who was crowned on 22 December 2023 to become the ninth Ker of the Luo.
+Attempts to centralize the Luo people under one authority have not been easy given their history with a decentralized government structure.